PlagueHO/CosmosDB/docs/Remove-CosmosDbDocument.md

 ```

 ### -CollectionId
-This is the Id of the collection to delete the stored procedure from.
+This is the Id of the collection to delete the document from.

 ```yaml
 Type: String